ULTREX® FIBERGLASS WINDOWS VS OTHER WINDOWS

 Made from a safe and natural resource.
 ULTREX® is made from silica sand one of the strongest & most abundant natural resource in the world - The ULTREX® manufacturing facilities fully comply with the 1990 Clean Air Act and are designated as a Maximum Achievable Control Technology (MACT) facility as outlined by the EPA.

 Better Replacement Windows

 Simply put our thin frames makes Infinity from Marvin the most Elegant Replacement Windows in the US.
 Infinity from Marvin replacement windows is Rated # 1 in 2019 by JD Powers and associates in Customer Satisfaction with window and patio door manufacturing brands.
 As you compare Infinity from Marvin ULTREX® windows to other manufactures and other window frame material you will discover why Infinity from Marvins ULTREX® windows are the right choice for every home.

 Why our Replacement Windows BEAT All Competitors

 We make the strongest window replacement frames, with the most elegant finish.
 Our thick even acrylic finish is free from pinholes, striations, and imperfections and will resists scratches, fading, and chalking to retain its original beauty.
-Manufactured from a pattened pultruded fiberglass process with a patterned acrylic finish Infinity from Marvin's ULTREX® is as STRONG AS STEEl, 8 times stronger than vinyl window frames and 3 times stronger than composite window frames like Fibrex.
+Manufactured from a patented pultruded fiberglass process with a patterned acrylic finish Infinity from Marvin's ULTREX® is as STRONG AS STEEL, 8 times stronger than vinyl window frames and 3 times stronger than composite window frames like Fibrex.
 Proprietary ULTREX® finish is the highest rated in the industry the first and the only one to have achieved AAMA 624 verification.
 Our finish performs so well we offer dark colors like black without fear of UV degradation or fading to keep your windows looking beautiful for decades to come.
 ULTREX finish is the highest rated in the industry the first and the only one to have achieved AAMA 624 verification.
 Our finish performs so well we offer ULTREX also carries the best energy efficiency ratings in the replacement window industry

 Our Replacement Windows are just more Beautiful